sledgang/sledgang.github.io/_posts/2017-07-29-getting-started-with-emacs.md

 author: aria
 ---

-[Spacemacs](http://spacemacs.org) is a pre-made configuration for GNU editor Emacs.
-It combines the superior editing of vim and the extensibility of emacs into one thing,as well as premade configs for many languages.
+[Spacemacs](http://spacemacs.org) is a pre-made configuration for GNU editor [Emacs](https://www.gnu.org/software/emacs/).
+It combines the superior editing of [vim](http://www.vim.org) and the extensibility of Emacs into one thing, as well as premade configs for many languages.

 Installing Emacs
 ===================

-Depending on your operating system, installing emacs should be quite effortless.
-On arch linux it's as simple as
+Depending on your operating system, installing Emacs should be quite effortless.
+On Arch Linux it's as simple as
 ```shell
 sudo pacman -S emacs
 ```

 Once installed, it'll look pretty terrible.
 ![]({{site.url}}/assets/getting-started-with-spacemacs/screenshot1.png)
-So let's close out of that with `C-x C-c (Ctrl-x Ctrl-c)` and install spacemacs.
+So let's close out of that with `C-x C-c (Ctrl-x Ctrl-c)` and install Spacemacs.
 If we go to [their website](http://spacemacs.org), you can see that the install string is to run
 ```shell
 git clone https://github.com/syl20bnr/spacemacs ~/.emacs.d
 ```